 Any other questions…

-If you have any questions, please contact either Tim or his PA Sharon (details below) or come to a Sunday service - we’d be delighted to help!
+If you have any questions, please contact either Tim or his PA Martin (details below) or come to a Sunday service - we’d be delighted to help!

 Rev’d Timothy Robb